thesofakillers/literature-notes/ahrensHowTakeSmart2017.md

   - Making permanent notes from your inbox gives you feedback on your writing
   - Making connections to existing permanent notes gives you feedback on gaps in your thinking, and your writing.

+## Chapter 9 - Separate and Interlocking Tasks

+- Writing requires focused, sustained attention
+- Multitasking sucks
+  - It has been shown to reduce productivity, by reducing the quality and quantity of your accomplishments.
+    - When you 'multitask', what you are really doing is constantly shifting your attention between multiple tasks, requiring extra effort, and essentially interrupting any attempt at _focused attention_
+  - Writing is a multi-faceted process with several required tasks (e.g. reading, thinking, gathering insight, typing, editing, etc.)
+- Writing requires a wide gamut of types of attention.
+From focused, to exploratory, floating.
+This is the case for any sort of creative or scientific pursuit.
+- To be able to achieve such flexibility, one needs a flexible system that doesn't rely on plans or structure, such as the zettelkasten.